King Expresses Condolences To UAE President Over Passing Of Sheikh Tahnoun Bin Mohammed Al Nahyan

-Amman, May 1 (Petra) His Majesty King Abdullah II has sent a cable of condolences to United Arab Emirates President Sheikh Mohamed bin Zayed Al Nahyan, over the passing of Sheikh Tahnoun bin Mohammed Al Nahyan, Abu Dhabi ruler's representative in Al Ain Region.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah has sent a cable of condolences to United Arab Emirates President Sheikh Mohamed bin Zayed Al Nahyan, over the passing of Sheikh Tahnoun bin Mohammed Al Nahyan, Abu Dhabi ruler's representative in Al Ain Region, according to a Royal Court statement.

 Legal Disclaimer: